VMware: Installing Nasuni Edge Appliance or NMC

 Figure 2-11: “Select networks” pane.

-As an alternative to using the default cache disk and COW disk, you can use RDM disks to configure SAN LUNs as the cache disk and COW disk.
-See “Using RDM disks to configure SAN LUNs as the cache disk and the COW disk” on page 43.
+1. As an alternative to using the default cache disk and COW disk, you can use RDM disks to configure SAN LUNs as the COW disk.
+For Edge Appliances that are NOT high-availability Edge Appliances, you can also use RDM disks to configure SAN LUNs as the cache disk.
+See “Using RDM disks to configure SAN LUNs as the cache disk and the COW disk”.

 To change any item, click Back.